 If shell command contains passwords, they can be hidden from log files by using Secret Management.
 This is the recommended procedure for new-style build steps.
-For legacy build steps password were hidden from the log file by passing them as tuple in command argument.
-Eg. ['print', ('obfuscated', 'password', 'dummytext')] is logged as ['print', 'dummytext'].
+For legacy build steps password were hidden from the log

 This class is used by the ShellCommand step, and by steps that run multiple customized shell commands.